Towards Data-Driven Metrics for Social Robot Navigation Benchmarking: Dataset Specification and Tools

-The \textbf{goal} is defined differently depending on the task type, which is provided as a categorical variable \textit{``go-to''}, \textit{``guide-to''}, \textit{``follow''}, or \textit{``interact-with''}.
-For \textit{go-to} tasks, the specification requires a target 2D position (in meters) and a target angle (in radians), both with thresholds using Euclidean and angular distance, respectively.
-By varying these threshold values, a \textit{go-to} task can specify a very stringent $SE(2)$ point target, just a position, or only an angle.
+The \textbf{task} is described by its type, which is a categorical variable (\textit{``go-to''}, \textit{``guide-to''}, \textit{``follow''}, or \textit{``interact-with''}), and its goal.
+The \textbf{goal} is specified depending on the type of task.
+For \textit{go-to} tasks, the specification requires a target 2D position (in meters) and a target angle (in radians), both with Euclidean and angular distance thresholds, respectively.
+By varying threshold values, a \textit{go-to} task can specify a very stringent $SE(2)$ point target, just a position, or only an angle.
 Tasks of type \textit{guide-to}, are specified similarly to \textit{go-to} tasks, but require an additional human identifier, and the task target applies to the human, not the robot.
 Tasks of type \textit{follow} and \textit{interact-with} require a human identifier to specify which human is the robot expected to follow, along with an Euclidean distance threshold.

 \textbf{Humans} are described with a numerical identifier, their 2D pose and, optionally, the 3D coordinates of their COCO-18 key-points.
-The focus group decided making the 3D version of the human pose mandatory would limit adoption, as few research groups or even companies have access to full human pose trackers.
+The focus group decided making the 3D version of the human pose mandatory would limit adoption, as few research groups or companies have access to full human pose trackers where robots operate.
 However, the focus group decided to add 3D human pose as an optional element so the specification would not become prematurely obsolete.

 \textbf{Objects} are described with an identifier, a text-based description, their 2D pose and their shape (circle, rectangle, or polygon).
 The focus group chose a text-based description over a predefined set of object types because of its flexibility (text enables open-set objects) and fidelity (language models can often easily turn text into categories, but the reverse is not true without loss of information).